dotlang/language/howto.md

 f = getDraw(my_circle)(my_canvas, 1.52)
 ```

-## Exception handling

-There is no explicit support for exceptions.
-You can return a specific `exception` type instead (or use `nothing` type to indicate exception).

-If a really unrecoverable error happens, you should exit the application by calling `exit` built-in function.

-In special cases like a plugin system, where you must control exceptions, you can use built-in functions to call plugin.
-It will return an error result if the function which it calls exits unexpectedly.

-Example: `result = safeInvoke(myPluginHandler)`

 ## Conditionals

 If and Else constructs can be implemented using the fact that booleans converted to integer will result to `0` or `1` (for `false` and `true`).